Migsam Safaris

 Tanzania Safari Foods

-In most safari lodges and camps, meals are carefully prepared by skilled chefs who incorporate fresh, local produce into every dish.
+Most safari lodges and camps prepare meals carefully, with skilled chefs incorporating fresh, local produce into every dish.
 Grilled meats, like chicken and beef, are staples, while dishes such as Ugali (a maize-based porridge), Nyama Choma (grilled meat), and hearty stews take centre stage.
 Vegetarians can also rejoice, as vegetable stews, fresh salads, and rice-based dishes are readily available.
-Some lodges may offer game meat, like impala or wildebeest, which adds an authentic safari twist to the experience.
-Each cuisine is always prepared with complete focus on freshness, with ingredients sourced locally and seasonally.
+Some lodges may offer game meat, such as impala or wildebeest, adding an authentic safari twist to the experience.
+Each dish is prepared with a complete focus on freshness, using ingredients sourced locally and seasonally.

 Ugali (a maize-based porridge)